2020 Hong Kong national security law: Enforcement

 Teachers have been investigated for being overly critical of the police, and some courses that might violate the new law have been cancelled.
 Opposition legislators fear if they vote in a way not aligned with the Beijing government, they may be prosecuted.

 On 5 November, Hong Kong police opened a tip-off line for email, SMS as well as the mainland-based messaging platform WeChat, to allow members of the public to "provide or report national security related information", as per the police website.
 On social media, police urged citizens to share "information, photographs, audio or video".
 The anonymity of those reporting would be protected.
 Before the rollout, pro-democracy activist Joshua Wong opined that the line would be prone to misuse, and that it would encourage citizens to "snitch" on each other.
 By the morning of 6 November, police reported that it had received more than 2,500 pieces of information.
 In March 2022, police commissioner Raymond Siu said that over 210,000 pieces of information had been received, many of which had been useful in anti-violence and anti-terror operations.
+By June 2025, over 920,000 reports had been made to the hotline according to security chief Chris Tang.